 Many users are accustomed to using vi instead of vim.
 Some programs, such as vigr and vipw, also use vi.
 Create a symlink to permit execution of vim when users habitually enter vi and allow programs that use vi to work:

-'''

 ln -sv vim /usr/bin/vi

-'''

 By default, Vim's documentation is installed in /usr/share/vim.
-The following symlink allows the documentation to be accessed via /usr/share/doc/vim-7.0, making it consistent with the location of documentation for other packages:
+The following symlink allows the documentation to be accessed via /usr/share/doc/vim-7.1, making it consistent with the location of documentation for other packages:

-'''

-ln -sv ../vim/vim70/doc /usr/share/doc/vim-7.0
+ln -sv ../vim/vim71/doc /usr/share/doc/vim-7.1

-'''

 If an X Window System is going to be installed on the CLFS system, you may want to recompile Vim after installing X. Vim comes with a GUI version of the editor that requires X and some additional libraries to be installed.
-For more information, refer to the Vim documentation and the Vim installation page in the BLFS book at http://www.linuxfromscratch.org/blfs/view/svn/postlfs/editors.html#postlfs-editors-vim.
+For more information, refer to the Vim documentation and the Vim installation page in the CBLFS book at http://cblfs.cross-lfs.org/index.php/Vim.